jsonfm/react-store/README.md

 # React store
 An e-commerce app made with react JS.
+Here you can find a [Live demo](https://hikki12.github.io/react-store/).

-## Features
+## Technologies
 The tools I used on the present project were:
 - React.js with Typescript
 - Fakestore API